carlosschults/100-days-of-code/log.md

 **Today's Progress**: Some more methods, some more tests.
 I feel the library is getting closer and closer to being ready for version 1.0.

 **Thoughts**: Life gets in the way.
 I've missed another day yesterday, and today I was "forced" to code late at night.
 I feel tired and it's hard to focus, but it's better than not coding at all.

+### Day 28: May 23, 2019

+**Today's Progress**: Added XML documentation to the methods that lacked them.
+Also, fixed some unit tests (and added a couple more) in order to improve my mutation testing results.